codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

 [![Go back to the project overview to see a new running build][screenshot-deploy-build-started]][screenshot-deploy-build-started]

-After the commands we already know from your first build, your application also gets deployed to Dotcloud now.
+After the commands we already know from your first build, your application also gets deployed to dotCloud now.

 [![After some initial commands were run your application gets deployed][screenshot-build-deployment]][screenshot-build-deployment]